 Students may repeat curriculum courses at Piedmont Community College.
 The repeated course grade can only be replaced if the course was taken at PCC.
-Any repeated course taken at another institution will not replace your PCC grade and will be received as transfer credit only.
+Any repeated course taken at another institution will be received as transfer credit only and will not affect GPA.

-The College does not encourage students to repeat courses in which a grade of C or higher was earned.
 The last grade on any course repeated will be the grade used in computing the grade point average.
 All grades for courses repeated remain on the student's record.
 The repeated course will count only once toward meeting the credit hours required for graduation.